fhiso/legacy-format/serialisation.md

 The semantics of parsing are defined by the following procedural outline.

-1. An octet stream is converted to a sequence of *string lines* by
+1. An octet stream is converted to a sequence of *string* lines by

-    a determining a *character encoding* by
+    a. determining a *character encoding* by

         i. detecting a *character encoding*
         ii. using that *detected character encoding* to look for a *character encoding* specified in the *serialisation metadata*